What Does the brain regulate… while you sleep?

 Can your brain remember where you left that text book that went missing a week ago?
-Does it do more than regulate breathing while you sleep?
+Does the brain regulate more than your breathing while you sleep?

-If I misplace something and search everywhere I can think of to no avail– then concentrate on that item right before I fall asleep–Voila!
-The next morning I remember where I left it.
+Have you ever misplaced something and searched everywhere to no avail– then after concentrating on that item right before you fall asleep–Voila!
+The next morning you remember where it is.

 If I need to be awake at a certain hour but don’t have an alarm clock, I can concentrate on that hour before I go to sleep and I’ll wake up right on time.

 My husband argues that it’s simple coincidence.
 But I don’t agree.
 It happens too often to be a fluke of nature.
 And now there’s a study that backs my belief.

 The brain is more aware than we think.
 A doctoral student at the University of Arizona, Jay Sanguinetti, worked with his adviser Mary Peterson, a professor of psychology and director of the UA’s Cognitive Science Program, and with John Allen, a UA Distinguished Professor of psychology, cognitive science and neuroscience, to monitor subjects’ brainwaves with an electroencephalogram, or EEG, while they viewed the photo of a darkened object with real-world hidden objects in the periphereal of the photo..